shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 To clear the notification events filter, use `Shake.setNotificationEventsFilter(null)`.

 ## Automatically redacted sensitive data

-By default, Shake uses a series of regular expressions to redact sensitive data from notifications, touch events and network requests.
+Shake automatically redacts these sensitive data from your notifications, touch events and network requests:
+* email addresses
+* IP addresses
+* credit card numbers
+* bearer tokens

-In addition, Shake will replace any header value with `data_redacted` string if the header has a key that matches any of these strings:
+Shake also redacts network header values if the header key is:
 * password
 * secret
 * passwd